mickahell/quantum_lab/article.md

 <pre>docker run -it -v $(pwd)/data:/opt/quantum_lab/data --entrypoint=/bin/bash -p 8888:8888 -e LANG=C.UTF-8 quantum_lab</pre>

 ## 4. Futur <a class="anchor" id="futur"></a>
-We are at the very beginning of the quantum era so that means the alrealdy installed quantum technologies will have updated very often and more and more libraries and languages will be coming soon.
+We are at the very beginning of the quantum era so that means the already installed quantum technologies will have updated very often and more and more libraries and languages will be coming soon.
 So the image will be updated as often as possible and more environment will be soon available as new option.

 The goal is to make everything possible to keep the image as simple as possible to use and to setup.
-Pre build image are already available in the [Docker Hub](https://hub.docker.com/), allowing to just download the image and create container, so no need to clone the project and build entirely the images anymore.
+Pre build image are already available in the [Docker Hub](https://hub.docker.com/search?q=mickahell%2Fquantum&type=image), allowing to just download the image and create container, so no need to clone the project and build entirely the images anymore.

 If you have an idea of features do not hesitate and create an **[issue](https://github.com/mickahell/quantum_lab/issues/new)**.